 People keep saying that I have to share my data.
 Is this true?

 This will depend to some degree on your funding agency or directorate, as well as on your data.
 Review the guidelines for your granting agency carefully.
 Guidelines (pdf) for the NSF Engineering directorate specifically state that "analyzed data and the metadata that define how these data were generated" are included, but that raw data qualify as "preliminary analyses" and are therefore not included.
-If you collect restricted data, you may be exempt from sharing those data.
+If you collect High Risk Data, you may be exempt from sharing those data.

 We would be happy to help you sort out exactly how your funding agency's policies apply to your research project.
 If no specifics are given, then you may want to consider sharing data that support published articles or have the potential to be reused by others, including software code.

 Can you suggest an easy way for me to share my data to meet funding agency requirements?

 Yes, we can!
 The Stanford Digital Repository is a lightweight approach to meeting funding agency requirements for data sharing and preservation.
 Deposit your data in the SDR and you will receive a persistent URL (PURL) at which anyone (or only members of the Stanford community -- your choice) can access your data.
 See more information in our repositories and data preservation FAQ.